PoraRee/N_Pendulum_Simulator/README.md

 "# N_Pendulum_Simulator"

 TODO
-1. Understand Code
+1. Understand Code (OK)
-2. Try to put a square in some specific place
+2. Try to put a square in some specific place (OK, for circle)
-3. Try to handle the collision
+3. Try to handle the collision (OK)
 4. Then handle the UI (such as how a user place a square)

-Note
-1. There is a Class Vector: Line 308
-2. How to draw a line see 418 - 422
+TODO NEXT
+1. Handle the UI (such as how a user place a circle)
+2. Create square (Long)
+3. Add option to allow collision with environment bound (environmental constraints)
+4. Add triangle (Long)